minghsu0107/License-Manager/README.md

     - registration time
     - license duration
     - projector serial number

-- note that this license_manager is designed to generate a single license from multiple requests(if any).
+Note that this license_manager is designed to generate a single license from multiple requests(if any).

 ## Usage ##